 What is a Net Lease REIT?

-The term “net lease REIT” is a combination of a commercial real estate lease type and the vehicle through which properties with one can be acquired.
-To fully understand the term, it helps to break it into its parts.
+A net lease REIT is a REIT that specializes in the purchase and management of net leased properties.
+The term “net lease REIT” is a combination of a commercial real estate lease type (net lease) and the vehicle through which properties with one can be acquired (REIT).
+To fully understand net lease REITs, it helps to understand net leases and REITs individually.

 What is a Net Lease?

 A net lease is a commercial property lease type that requires tenants to pay a base monthly rental amount plus some portion of the property’s operating expenses.
-There are four types of net leases.
-They are:
+There are four types of net leases:

 - Single Net Lease: In a single net lease, the tenant pays base monthly rent plus their share of one of the property’s major expense categories, usually real estate taxes.